rock-simulation/pybob/README.md

        sudo apt install git python3-yaml python3-distro

+On newer Ubuntu versions it is recommended to use a virtual env for python packages:

+       sudo apt install python3-venv

 # Prepare macOS for pybob:

   For OS X it is recommended to use python3.6 and Qt5, although the tools generally are compatible to python2.7 and Qt4.